spryker/devvm/README.md

 vagrant plugin install vagrant-hostmanager
 ```

-## Quick start
+## Usage - Quick start
+The "Quick start" mode downloads pre-provisioned machine and starts it.
+It does not include saltstack setup and is intended, as name says - for quickly setting up development machine.
+It is not possible to apply system updates to machines created this way, new machine needs to be created when infrastructure changes.
 Make sure that plugins described above in "Before starting" are installed.

 Go to [GitHub release page](https://github.com/spryker/devvm/releases/latest), copy the link of file "spryker-devvm.box".
 Before you use this command to create VM you need to:
 * replace example number "999" in box name, e.g. `devvm35`